Written by Mitch Tapner.

 Funeral poverty happens when someone can’t afford a funeral without going into debt or financial hardship.
 It often affects people on low incomes, those receiving benefits, older people on state pensions, and families without savings or funeral plans.

-The average cost of a basic funeral in the UK is now over £4,000.
+The national average total cost of a funeral is now £5,140.
 Costs can vary depending on where you live and the type of service you choose – cremation, burial, transport, and professional fees can all add up quickly.

 Yes.
 In England, Wales and Northern Ireland, you may be able to get a Funeral Expenses Payment if you’re on certain benefits.
 In Scotland, the Funeral Support Payment offers slightly more generous and quicker support.
 Charities like Quaker Social Action, Citizens Advice, and Turn2Us can also help.